ccheney/html-css-standards/standards/accessibility.md

 Using `display: none;` or `visibility: hidden;` will hide content from a screen reader.

 If content is meant to be available to a screen reader but not to a sighted user, hide the content by using a utility class.
+If you hide an item on the page that can receive focus, be sure to provide focus state for that item that appears on the page.

 ```html
 <h2 class="isVisuallyHidden">Featured Articles</h2>